-His path for a storied culinary career was spurred from experience in his youth: fishing with his grandfather and learning the traditions of his Italian heritage from his grandmother’s and great-grandmother’s cooking.
+His path for a storied culinary career was spurred from experience in his youth: fishing with his grandfather and learning of his Italian heritage from his grandmother’s and great-grandmother’s cooking.
 His most influential professional experience came just after graduating with honors from the Culinary Institute of America in Hyde Park, NY, when he headed down the Hudson River to New York City to cook at An American Place with Chef Larry Forgione.
 Working garde manger, the young chef had access to the leading edge of the farm-to-table movement that would soon transform American cuisine.
 “Much of the reverence I have for ingredients came from my experience with Larry,” Cimarusti says.
 While working in Forgione’s kitchen, he also met his future wife and business partner, the talented pastry chef Cristina Echiverri.

 Donato Poto was born in Salerno, on Italy’s scenic Amalfi Coast, and always had an interest in seeing the world.
 After he attended culinary trade school, he first delved into the front of the house as a server in dining rooms throughout Italy and France, as well as with a stint on the luxury cruise liner MS Stardancer, sailing the Caribbean, Mexican Riviera, and Alaskan coast.
 The international hospitality industry drew him in, despite the fact that his family wanted him to pursue a career in medicine.
 “Traveling to new places and learning new languages sounded more fun than being a doctor,” quips Poto, who is now regarded as one of L.A.’s most gracious, consummate hosts at the much acclaimed Providence.